wisdom-framework/wisdom-orientdb/README.md

 ## Troubleshooting

 OrientDB uses javassist in order to create proxy for the entity object.
-This can cause the wisdom some problems if your projects does not have _javassist.util.proxy.Proxy_ in its classpath.
+This can cause your project to experience some problems when being dynamicaly updated if it does not have _javassist.util.proxy.Proxy_ in its classpath.
 A work around is to load this class in one of your component.

 ```java
     import javassist.util.proxy.Proxy;